-However, in the event of a serious or protracted breakdown of law and order, we may be faced with difficult decisions regarding the possible deployment of US forces to evacuate Americans (and other foreign nationals).
+Should a serious or protracted breakdown of law and order occur, of course, the U.S. would be faced with difficult decisions regarding the deployment of U.S. forces to evacuate Americans (and other foreign nationals).
 The attitude of the OAS towards participating in or sanctioning such actions would be an important factor in such a decision.
-Another factor, difficult to assess, is the risk that prolonged involvement in the affairs of Haiti, a country whose population is overwhelmingly black, might entangle this international problem with domestic racial issues.
-Any unilateral use of U.S. forces would tend to commit us to a longer-term, costly involvement in Haiti's internal situation unless a decision to use such force only to evacuate Americans was clearly defined at the outset and strictly limited in its execution.
+Another factor, difficult to assess, is the risk that prolonged involvement in the affairs of Haiti, a country whose population is overwhelmingly black, might become entangled with U.S. domestic racial issues.
+Any unilateral use of U.S. forces would tend to commit us to a longer-term, costly involvement in Haiti's internal situation unless the decision to limit such force strictly to the evacuation of Americans was clearly defined at the outset.